MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/WasteTestMethod.md

 ms.author: cdmditeam
 ---

-# Waste test method in CloudforSustainabilityWasteDataModel(WasteTestMethod)
+# Waste test method in Sustainability waste data model (WasteTestMethod)

 Stores information on tests performed for the contaminant.